Prohibition CAVE TOURS

 About

 Adventure: Wanderlust Tours is the premier destination for cave tours in Bend, Oregon!
-Join us on this epic subterranean tour on Bend’s ponderosa pine-studded high desert.
+We have been guiding in Central Oregon’s cave systems for over 30 years.
+Join us on this epic subterranean tour in a cave system within the Newberry National Volcanic Monument.
 Our renowned naturalist guides will highlight sweet bits of these cool caverns that might not initially meet the eye.

 Naturalist Guided Experience: In 1916, Oregon reinstated Prohibition, (4 years prior to the National Prohibition).
 But just like today, Oregonians loved their alcohol and had a passion for producing.
 We will start the tour by exploring a cave in a system known to have been used to distill spirits (illegally)!
 Scattered around the sage-covered High Desert lie ancient caves, buried by the volcanic upheavals in centuries known to past peoples.

-The Cave: The cave we guide in is a wild cave, meaning there is no paved path or lighting beyond the staircase into the mouth of the cave.
+The Cave: The cave we guide in has no paved path or lighting beyond the staircase into the mouth of the cave.
 This stunning lava tube is the longest discovered lava tube in the state with a round trip of over 2 miles!
 Its is also one of the earliest discovered caves in the state of Oregon.
 Your guide will help you and your group experience this stunning cave ecosystem to the fullest!

 Closed toe shoes are a must to navigate the rocky and uneven terrain.
 We will outfit each guest with a helmet and headlamp as well!

 Cave Difficulty: Mother Nature has created a wonderfully diverse array of caves that offer a variety of experiences.
-All of the caves we visit are wild, meaning other than the staircase to enter them there are no man made improvements put into the caves (walkways or lights).
 The walking surface is uneven and can be varying degrees of rugged and rocky.
-In our estimation, this cave presents a moderate degree of difficulty as it involves many fun opportunities for scrambling up/down/around rocky areas and long staircase into the mouth of the cave.
+In our estimation, this cave presents an easy to moderate degree of difficulty as it involves many fun opportunities for scrambling up/down/around rocky areas and 3 flights of stairs with a hand railing into the mouth of the cave.
 On all our cave tours, our guides are attentive to keeping the pace suitable to all members of the group so that everyone can move at a comfortable speed.

 Distillery: After caving, we’ll head to a local distillery.
 Guests will learn both the history and process of distilling (legally).
 We’ll enjoy local libations and from your most favored spirit we’ve included a happy hour cocktail of your choosing.